alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

         this.handler.response.sessionAttributes.STATE = "";
         ```

     2. This isn't a bug, but technically `this.context.succeed` should no longer be used, as it's in the process of being deprecated.
 It would be better to use `callback`.
-A pull request has been submitted to fix this, but it's not been accepted quite yet.
+A pull request has been submitted to fix this, but it's not been accepted yet...

-Now that the SDK has registered it's default listeners, the first line is finally done.

     ---

+Now that the SDK has registered its default listeners, the first line is finally done.
+It returns the `handler` object.

+**Summary of Line 1: Line 1 returns an EventEmitter, with a few extra properties attached.
+Crucially, this includes a `registerHandlers` function so you can easily add more listeners to it.**

+---

-## Line 2 and 3: Some config
+## Lines 2 and 3: Some config

 `alexa.appId = appId;` and `alexa.resources = languageStrings;` just set the resource and appId properties of the `handler` to the necessary configuration values.
 We'll cover these when they are used in Line 5: `execute`.